WorkflowForge API Reference

 ConditionalWorkflowOperation

-Executes different operations based on a predicate.
+Executes different operations based on a condition.

 public class ConditionalWorkflowOperation : WorkflowOperationBase